marleeeeeey/unity_input_system/README.md

 - https://docs.unity3d.com/Packages/com.unity.inputsystem@1.7/manual/Workflow-Embedded.html
 - provides you with the flexibility to modify or add multiple bindings without needing to change your code.
-  - `CallbackContext.started` - is called when the action is starte - when the button is pressed.
+  - `CallbackContext.started` - is called when the action is started - when the button is pressed.
   - `CallbackContext.performed` - is called when the action is performed - all `interactions` are completed.
   - `CallbackContext.canceled` - is called when the action is canceled.
 - To read `Vector2` values